Memory Unit

 It implies that;

-Divide both sides by the coefficient of the unknown unit of storage which is the 8bits
+Divide both sides by the coefficient of the unknown unit of storage (8 bits):

 Example 2